kinga-cs/portfolio/case_study_1_cyclistic/README.md

 WHERE ride_length_min < 1 OR ride_length_min > 1440;
 ```

-As a result, the total row count of the dataset was reduced by 139 177 rows (from 5 860 568 to 5 721 391).
+As a result, the final row count of the dataset was reduced by 139 177 rows (from 5 860 568 to 5 721 391).

 <div align="center">